 The first step is cleansing in a way that gets deeper into your pores.
 The best and simplest way to do this is with the regular use of the Clarisonic brush and a gentle cleanser.
-The sonic waves get the cleanser into your pores and gently massage your skin.
+The sonic waves oscillate to get cleanser deep into your pores with a gentle pulsating and massaging action.
 You may want to use a slightly gentler cleanser than you normally use because cleansers can be irritating and they will penetrate more deeply into your skin when you use them with the Clarisonic.

 Cheryl M, Gualala CA

 What are the best cleansers to use with your Clarisonic?

 Gentle cleansers are what I recommend.
 My top choice is my Extremely Gentle Foaming Facial Cleanser.
 For extremely sensitive skin, I recommend Toleriane Cleanser or a hypoallergenic and unscented simple glycerin bar soap (my favorite is Whole Foods 365 brand).

 Complexions that are tolerant and normal to oily